Caraheacock/side-projects-club-chapter/readme.md

   - For setting meta descriptions, creating site maps, etc.
 - [All-in-One Event Calendar](https://wordpress.org/plugins/all-in-one-event-calendar/)
   - For creating events for your chapter.
-  - The Side Projects Club Chapter theme also styles this plugin slightly, but you will need to set the colors through the plugin options to use Side Projects Club colors instead of the default colors.
+  - The Side Projects Club Chapter theme also overrides the colors for this plugin to keep it inline with the brand.
 - [Anti-spam](https://wordpress.org/plugins/anti-spam/)
   - For preventing spam in comments.
   - So far the Side Projects Club website has low enough traffic that spam has not become an issue yet, but it's probably best to prevent it early just in case.